YANG-Hanbin/Learning2Disjunctive/README.md

        1. `bound-based`: *use the nodes with the best bounds to generate cuts*
           - `nodeNumber`: the number of nodes used to generate cuts

-       2. `parent-based`: *use the nodes from the same parent node to generate cuts.
-Reason: inherit the cuts from previous iterations.*
+       2. `parentnode-based`: *use the nodes from the same parent node to generate cuts.
+Reason: inherit the cuts from previous iterations (default)*
           - Mainly use the new nodes generated in Branching procedures

        3. `RL-based`: Machine Learning-based Method(<font color="red">Waiting</font>)